 When a partner is unfaithful, it can make you feel like you have lost all control of your life.
 One way you may feel you can take power back is by withholding from your partner.

-This may mean you are withholding love, trust, sexual intimacies, and information about your life, or you may be withholding continuing your relationship as a form of punishment.
+This may mean you are withholding love, trust, sexual intimacies, and information about your life, or you may be withholding the possibility of mending your relationship as a form of punishment.

 Regardless of the way you carry this out, you may feel that by withholding from your partner, you will protect yourself from feelings of being hurt.
 The fear of being cheated on again is there, and you may start suffocating yourself.